Devkund, the name comes from Dev meaning God and Kund meaning Bathing spot. Put together, Devkund means “The Bathing Pond of Gods.”

 Swimming is permitted, up to the very beginning of the bisection.
 Every year, a lot of people drown in picnics near the waterfalls in Maharashtra.
 The past has seen many tourists have drowned at Devkund waterfall.
 The majority of incidents occurred because people broke the rules laid out by locals to avoid incidents.
 So non-swimmers should not go into the waterfall.

-Use a local guide since the hike isn’t easy and requires trails through dense forests and backwaters from dams.
+Use a local guide for the trek because the hike isn’t easy and the trails go through dense forests and backwaters from dams.

 Breakfast/Lunch/Dinner is available at the base village, while you can have tea, lemon juice, or some chips like snacks at the small huts on the way.